streamlit/streamlit/docs/deploy_streamlit_app.md

 ## Get a Streamlit sharing account

 To get started, first request an invite at [streamlit.io/sharing](https://streamlit.io/sharing).
-Streamlit sharing is currently available by invitation only while we ramp things up.
-We promise to get you one very quickly ❤️

-Once you have your invite you're ready to deploy!
+Once you receive your invite email, you're ready to deploy!
 It's really straightforward, just follow the next few steps.

 ## Put your Streamlit app on GitHub

 Make sure your app is in a public GitHub repo and that you have a [requirements.txt file](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format)

-- If you need to generate a requirements file, try using `pipreqs`
+- If you need to generate a `requirements.txt` file, we recommend using `pipreqs`:

 ```bash
 pip install pipreqs